saidulalimallick04/smart-to-do-api/README.md

 # Smart To Do API

-A robust, human-centric, RESTful backend for task management suitable for user-friendly applications.
+A robust, user-centric, RESTful backend for task management suitable for user-friendly applications.
 Built with FastAPI, MongoDB (Motor + Beanie), and JWT Authentication.

 ## Features